skyfielders/python-skyfield/skyfield/documentation/installation.rst

   to give ``pip`` the superpower of being able to build and install binary Python dependencies like NumPy.

-Note that Skyfield has not reached version 1.0 yet, so tweaks to the API are still possible.
-Read the :ref:`changelog` below to learn about recent adjustments.
+Read the :ref:`changelog` below to learn about recent fixes, changes, and improvements to Skyfield.
 You can protect your project from any abrupt API changes by pinning a specific version of Skyfield in your ``requirements.txt`` or ``setup.py`` or install instructions::

-    skyfield==0.6.1
+    skyfield==0.7

 By preventing Skyfield from being upgraded until you are ready to advance the version number yourself,